 Allison is a doctoral student in clinical psychology at the University of Pennsylvania, working under the mentorship of Robert Schultz, PhD. and David Mandell, ScD.
 She is interested in the development, implementation, and evaluation of evidence-based interventions for young children with ASD that are effective and sustainable in community settings.
 Allison is currently working on a study that investigates the role of preschool early intervention setting in relation to cognitive outcomes for children with autism.

-Elizabeth Noll is a data manager and data analyst in the Department of Psychiatry, Center for Mental Health Policy and Services Research at the University of Pennsylvania.
-Ms. Noll has twenty years of professional experience coordinating and monitoring data collection and statistical analysis activities for population-based research projects in both university and private research environments.
-Much of her work has involved maintaining, utilizing and integrating large public and private health and mental health survey and services databases; writing programs (SAS/SPSS/STATA) to perform statistical computations for descriptive and inferential data analysis; and creating tables, graphs and reports of findings.
-Ms. Noll also provides consultation to investigators on suitable data elements needed to answer specific research questions of interest.
-Her research interests include the health and welfare of low-income populations and evaluating behavioral health interventions and her work has appeared in the Journal of the American Medical Association, Preventive Medicine, and Evaluation Review among others.
+Elizabeth Noll is a data analyst in the Department of Psychiatry, Center for Mental Health Policy and Services Research at the University of Pennsylvania.
+Dr. Noll has twenty years of professional experience coordinating and monitoring data collection and analysis activities for population-based research projects in both university and private research environments.
+Her work has involved maintaining, utilizing and integrating large public and private health and mental health survey and services databases to perform descriptive and inferential data analysis for publication and presentation.
+Dr. Noll also provides consultation to investigators on suitable data elements needed to answer specific research questions of interest.
+Her research interests include evaluating behavioral health interventions and examining the impact of institutional organization and practices on the health and welfare of persons in the public welfare system.
+Dr. Noll received her master’s degree in Sociology from Temple University and her PhD in Social Welfare from the University of Pennsylvania’s School of Social Policy and Practice.

 Rachel is a research coordinator working under Dr. David Mandell on the Center’s school-based research projects.
 Rachel recently received her Bachelor’s of Science degree in Psychology from Yale University, where she worked as a research assistant at Yale’s Developmental Psychopathology Lab.
 Rachel is interested in how to best increase the access children, adolescents and their families have to effective mental health services.
 She is excited to join the CMHPSR team and looks forward to exploring Philadelphia!